valtix-security/terraform-provider-valtix/docs/index.md

 }
 ```

-Contact Valtix at support@valtix.com to get information about the service, port and acctname assigned to you.
+Contact Valtix at support@valtix.com for information Valtix Tenant assigned to you.